Foreign Travel: Know Before You Go

 1) If you will be taking your laptop or other common electronic devices to a foreign country, please ensure that there is no encryption source code or technical know-how (e.g. designs, schematics, non-public technical data) on your computer, flash drive, blackberry, etc. It is best to take a clean laptop and leave your unpublished research data at home or CMU.

-2) If you will be carrying any other tangible items like equipment, samples, prototypes, etc., please contact the Export Compliance Office at 412-268-2841 or email@example.com for an export review.
+2) If you will be carrying any other tangible items like equipment, samples, prototypes, etc., please contact the Export Compliance Group at email@example.com for an export review.
 A 'tools of the trade' exemption may be available depending on the item.

 5) If none of the above apply to your travel, no further action is required.
 Bon Voyage!